-This three-day course is an extremenly intensive evaluation of your ability to teach sailing to the US Sailing Keelboat Certification system standard
+This three-day course is an extremely intense evaluation of your ability to teach sailing to the US Sailing Keelboat Certification system standard

 This standard is the most rigorous in the country and requires practice, study and preparation by even the most gifted and experienced professional instructors.
 We are evaluating in great detail everything about your teaching and sailing knowledge, skills and ability.
 Please note ; certified US Sailing instructors can only issue US Sailing student certifications through a certified US Sailing school.

-You must be 18 or turn 18 in the calendar year you are taking the course.
+- Minimum Age : Candidates must be at least 18 years old or turn 18 in the calendar year of the course

-Current NASBLA Safe Boating Certification, (if you are already a US Sailing Level 1 Instructor, this not needed) or current USCG full or limited Master’s or OUPV license.
+- Current NASBLA Safe Boating Certification or current USCG full or limited Master’s or OUPV license

-***NEW*** SAFESPORT: Beginning on 1/1/2018.
-This program, developed by the US Olympic Committee, is required training for all Instructors.
+SAFESPORT: This program, developed by the US Olympic Committee, is required training for all Instructors.
 This requirement is also being put in place for other National Governing Bodies.
 This free online training course must be completed every 2 years.
 Instructor certification is not active unless SafeSport training has been completed.

 Three days.
 Absence from any part of the course will exclude the Instructor Candidate from evaluation.